quii/go-specs-greet/README.md

 On your day job you can imagine talking to a stakeholder who wants to extend the system you work on in some way.
 Simply capture it in a domain-centric, implementation-agnostic way in the specification, and use it as a north-star towards your efforts.
 By separating out the concerns of essential complexity and accidental complexity, your work will feel less ad-hoc, and more structured and deliberate.

+### Further material

+- In this example our "DSL" is not much of a DSL, we just used interfaces to decouple our specification from the real-world and allow us to express domain logic cleanly.
+As your system grows, this level of abstraction might become clumsy and unclear.
+[Read into the "Screenplay Pattern"](https://cucumber.io/blog/bdd/understanding-screenplay-(part-1)/) if you want to find more ideas as to how to structure your specifications.
+- [Growing Object-Oriented Software, Guided by Tests](http://www.growing-object-oriented-software.com) is a classic.
+It demonstrates how to apply this "London style", "top down" approach to writing software in a practical way.
+Anyone who has enjoyed this book should get a lot of value out of reading this
+- [End to end functional tests that run in milliseconds](https://www.youtube.com/watch?v=Fk4rCn4YLLU) is a video by Nat Pryce (co-author of GOOS) reflecting on his team's efforts to apply these ideas to a big, complicated system in publishing.
+- Finally, [Riya](https://twitter.com/dattaniriya) and I [spoke at GopherconUK in 2021](https://www.youtube.com/watch?v=ZMWJCk_0WrY) about some of this in our talk called "BDD and Acceptance Tests".